-How To Start A Food Catering Truck Business
+How To Start A Food Catering Truck Business: Is A Food Truck Catering Business Right For You?

 Catering trucks that service job sites throughout the work day usually come in 2 styles:

-- The lunch truck -- a stainless steel catering unit, mounted on a pickup truck cab and chassis.
-The vendor stands alongside and the truck's sides open like wings to display the products.
-Usually, one side of the truck is the cold side with the display case filled with ice, and sandwiches, cold drinks, fruit, and anything else that requires refrigeration would be located on that side.
-The other side of the truck would likely be equipped with a large coffee urn, and warming oven to keep heated items ready to serve.
+1. The lunch truck a stainless steel catering unit, mounted on a pickup truck cab and chassis.
+The vendor stands alongside and the truck’s sides — which are open like wings to display the products.
+(Sometimes, hot dog vendors use this type of set up.)
+Usually, one side of the truck is the cold side with the display case filled with ice, sandwiches, cold drinks, fruit, and anything else that requires refrigeration.
+The other side of the truck would likely be equipped with a large coffee urn and a warming oven — to keep heated items ready to serve.

-- The catering truck -- a full service stand-up rolling kitchen.
-Usually this type of catering truck is manned by 2-3 people.
+2. The catering truck a full service stand-up rolling kitchen.
+Usually, this type of catering truck is manned by 2 to 3 people.
 One may work the crowd outside collecting money and passing orders to those inside who are doing the cooking and packaging.
 This is where burgers, fries, breakfast specials, and other specialty items are cooked to order on the spot.

 Getting into the catering truck business requires a close relationship with:

-In most instances, you will be required to provide a business plan and submit plans for the type of equipment you intend to use, as well as the type of food you plan on selling.
+In most instances, you’ll be required to provide a business plan and submit plans for the type of equipment you intend to use, as well as the type of food you plan on selling.

 Depending on your particular state, you may also be required to have a certified commercial kitchen for food storage, as well as to cook any products you intend to sell.